 — G. Ackerlof, D. Blanchard, D. Romer, J. Stiglitz, What Have We Learned?
 (2014)

 Focusing a beginner’s attention on an entire economy is like throwing a non-swimmer off a wharf and hoping (they) will learn how to swim.
 Wouldn’t it be better to let a beginner slowly wade in one business at a time?2Bruce Anderson, “From Leeches to Economic Science,” Journal of Macrodynamic Analysis 3 (2003), 310, www.mun.ca/jmda.

 We take Anderson’s suggestion seriously.
 And so we begin with observations about one business.

 1.1 One Business: Two Types of Firm

-QC Painting was a student business run by Quinn and Connor3For the purpose of confidentiality we have substituted with the name Connor., over three summers (1979-1981) in Toronto, Canada.
-As it turns out, explanation of this small operation requires the full set of surplus-basic correlations.
+QC Painting was a student business run by Quinn and Connor3For the purpose of confidentiality we have substituted the name Connor., over three summers (1979-1981) in Toronto, Canada.

 In the months prior to their first summer in business, they started gathering together a set of tools that would be needed.
 A few were borrowed from relatives and family friends.
 But Quinn and Connor also needed specialized tools.
 Most of those could be purchased at a local painting supply store in Toronto.
 When needed, building materials were available at a local hardware store.